-Soon, fall colors will be here.
-The reds, yellows, oranges and other colors will be popping up everywhere, so grab your camera and take some great photographs of Mother Nature’s big show.
+Global Warming could make this an interesting season for fall colors.
+With the flooding, excessive heat and numerous wild fires, I’m not sure what to expect.
+Hopefully, the reds, yellows, oranges and other colors will be popping up soon, so grab your camera and take some great photographs of Mother Nature’s big show.

 To help you get the most out of your shooting, I’ve updated my annual list of links about fall colors and where to find them.
 Since I live in Arizona, I’ve put together a special section for my state.
 But I also have an extensive listing for the rest of the country and a listing for Canada.
 There are also links to articles to help you take great photographs of Nature’s display of color.